mahirminhajk/demo-repo2/README.md

 ### we edit this on feature branch
 ### quick-test branch line this
 ### this branch is added by master branch

+ the bug as been fix and the quick test as been finshed